FerdinandToelkes/extro/README.md

 Then open `http://localhost:3000` in your browser, log in with your own email (the magic link lands in your inbox), and try it out.

+### Testing as multiple people in one browser

+Regular tabs/windows share the same login — Supabase keeps your session in that site's storage, so signing in as someone else in a new tab logs out your other tabs too.
+To have several people logged in at once:

+- **Different ports, no extra tooling (local only).** Storage is isolated per origin, and a port counts as part of the origin — run a second dev server (`npm run dev -- -p 3001`) and open `localhost:3000` and `localhost:3001` as two plain tabs, each with its own login.
+Doesn't work against the deployed Vercel URL, since that's a single fixed domain.
+- **Browser profiles** (Chrome/Edge: profile icon → "Add profile"; Firefox:
+  `about:profiles`) give each account a fully separate, persistent sandbox — works locally and against the deployed link, and scales to as many accounts as you want.
+- **Firefox Multi-Account Containers** (extension) does the same thing but as tabs inside one normal window/profile — drag any tab into its own window if you want two side by side.

+Password sign-up with "Confirm email" off (step 1.5) makes creating these test accounts instant, even with made-up email addresses.

 ## 3. Push to GitHub

 ```bash